ablyamitsaini/ewheelers_V9.1.1/readme.txt

 	.
 Unique key validation on Supplier form identifier.
 	.
 Restrict to enter negative value in free shipping on, on shop detail page.
 	.
 Requested new brand count will be displayed on admin sidebar.
+	.
+Seller Product not avaliable if avaliabity from date is current date.